Berrimans Bare All

 The vast majority of contemporary Western Christians hold views shaped by the historical developments outlined above, though perspectives vary significantly across denominations.

-Catholic teaching, following John Paul II's 'Theology of the Body', affirms that the body is good and nakedness not inherently immodest, whilst emphasizing modest dress to protect dignity.
+Catholic teaching, following John Paul II's 'Theology of the Body', affirms that the body is good and nakedness not inherently immodest, whilst emphasising modest dress to protect dignity.
 The Catechism acknowledges that "modesty varies from one culture to another" and most Catholic moral theology accepts contextual nudity – such as medical settings, family contexts, certain artistic expressions – whilst maintaining that public social nudity is generally inappropriate.

 Mainline Protestant denominations generally hold similar positions: the body is created good, but public 'modesty' is appropriate.
 These churches typically avoid detailed dress codes, trusting congregants' judgement about appropriate attire for different contexts.